Eviction after a section 8 notice

 Legal reasons for eviction are called 'grounds for possession' on the notice.

-The process takes time and sometimes the court can stop an eviction.
-Get legal advice on your situation.
+The process takes time.
+Sometimes the court can stop an eviction.

-If you have this tenancy type, your landlord may be able to use the section 21 eviction process instead or as well.
+Most private renters have assured shorthold tenancies.
+Your landlord may be able to use the section 21 eviction process instead or as well if you have this tenancy type.

 the right amount of notice